 The problem is that ‘getting on with it’ means you’re often faced with opposition.
-Last autumn I was heavily involved in a public consultation discussing the proposed reintroduction of White-tailed Eagles to the Isle of Wight.
+In autumn 2018 I was heavily involved in a public consultation discussing the proposed reintroduction of White-tailed Eagles to the Isle of Wight.
 There was a great deal of support for the project among the general public, but one group of people who expressed concerns were the farming community.
 They had read media stories of eagles reportedly taking lambs in Scotland and spoken to Scottish farmers about their experiences.
 Having investigated this matter thoroughly, and spoken with people living and working with White-tailed Eagles in continental Europe – in countries such as Netherlands and Germany – where there is no conflict with livestock farming, we felt that risk was minimal.
 There is considerably more natural food in southern England than the west coast of Scotland, and, as such, we felt that the comparisons with continental Europe were more valid.
-Natural England agreed, and granted a licence for the project in April this year.
+Natural England agreed, and granted a licence for the project in April 2019.
 It was clear, however, that we needed to do more work to get farmers on board with the project.
 And that’s where listening came in.

 It’s fair to say that the first public meeting we held with farmers on the Isle of Wight was not a pleasant experience, but it enabled us to begin to understand their concerns.
 Rather than dismissing them out of hand, we listened and then made every effort to adapt the project methodology accordingly.
-I wouldn’t call this compromise on our part – the project still went ahead this summer – but, we wanted to be clear to the farmers that we were listening.
+I wouldn’t call this compromise on our part – the project still went ahead – but, we wanted to be clear to the farmers that we were listening.
 We invited farming representatives onto the project steering committee, spent time on the ground with them, and organised further meetings to enable us to provide updates on how the project is progressing.
 After the initial animosity we have begun to build up some good relationships with some very reasonable people.
 And I believe that the key to that is building trust – firstly by listening to concerns, and then by acting on them.
-It is early days, but if I look at how our relationship with the farming community has changed over the course of the past 12 months, then we are definitely making progress.
+It is early days, but if I look at how our relationship with the farming community has changed over the first four years of the project then we are definitely making progress.